 An Equitable Assessment may represent a variation to the method or conditions under which an assessment is carried out to provide a reasonable adjustment for a student who is unable to participate in the normal or standard form assessment.
 For further information visit Equitable Assessment Arrangement Policy (EAA).

 Student Administration Forms

-All forms can be downloaded from the RMIT website.
+Most forms can be found from the RMIT Website.

-For information and advice, please contact RMIT Connect.
+For information and advice, please contact RMIT Student Connect

 Student Staff Consultative Committee (SSCC)

 SSCCs provide you with an opportunity to give feedback and contribute to the improvement of your program and to your experience as a student.
 Membership is made up of the Program Manager, staff teaching the programs, and students.
 Please contact your academic lead if you are interested in participating.